mrmarganski/mkdoc/docs/engineering/cad/stage0.md

 ---

-📸 Step 3: Module Deliverable
+📸 Step 3: Access Your Workbench

-To prove you have set up your workspace correctly and to prepare for the next stages, you need to access your official assignment document in the 2064 Onshape Classroom.
+To begin your work, you must access the official workspace in the 2064 Onshape Classroom.
+This ensures your documents are organized in the team folder and that mentors can see your progress in real-time.

-1. **Access the Assignment:** Click the button below to open the Onshape Assignment portal.
+1. **Enter the Classroom:** Click the button below to open the Stage 0 portal.
-2. **Open Your Working Document:** Use the interface to open or generate your specific working document for this lesson.
-You will use this exact document alongside the FRCDesign tutorials to complete your CAD tasks.
+2. **Launch Your Workspace:** Use the portal to open or generate your specific working document.
+You will use this exact document to verify your account setup and load your FeatureScripts.
-3. **Submit Your Progress:** Once your workspace is verified and your FeatureScripts are loaded, submit the assignment through the Onshape classroom to notify a mentor.
+3. **Mentor Review:** Once your workspace is live, a mentor will check your interface settings directly through the classroom link.

-[Open Onshape Assignment :material-cube-outline:](https://cad.onshape.com/classes/69ef9246c70581c5f4ff7cbd/assignment/69ef9260a120849efc8bbfa0){ .md-button .md-button--primary target="_blank" }
+[Enter Stage 0 Workbench :material-cube-outline:](https://cad.onshape.com/classes/69ef9246c70581c5f4ff7cbd/assignment/69ef9260a120849efc8bbfa0){ .md-button .md-button--primary target="_blank" }

 ---